-As companies race towards completely autonomous vehicles; data processing, data analysis and telematics will make the difference between victory and defeat.
+As companies race towards completely self-driving cars, data processing, data analysis and telematics will make the difference between victory and defeat.
 Over the last three years, dozens of ambitious companies have raised over 10 billion euros to capture this new opportunity.

 The rise of artificial intelligence (AI) and 5G are game changers in this space, making the race even more interesting.
 If you’re looking to win gold, implementing a data-centric architecture will get you over the finish line first.